dask/dask/docs/source/caching.rst

    1000
    >>> df.amount.min().compute()  # fast because df.amount is in the cache
    -1000
+   >>> df.id.nunique().compute()  # starts to push out df.amount from cache

 Cache tasks, not expressions
 ----------------------------

 This caching happens at the low-level scheduling layer, not the high-level dask.dataframe or dask.array layer.
-We don't actually cache the column ``df.amount``, we cache the hundreds of small pieces of that column that form the dask graph.
+We don't explicitly cache the column ``df.amount``.
+Instead we cache the hundreds of small pieces of that column that form the dask graph.
 It could be that we end up caching only a fraction of the column.

+This means that the caching system described above works for *all* dask computations, as long as those computations employ a consistent naming scheme (as all of dask.dataframe, dask.array, and dask.imperative do.)

-You can see which tasks are held by the cache by inspecting the following dictionary and list
+You can see which tasks are held by the cache by inspecting the following attributes of the cache object.

 .. code-block:: python